elugens/hello-javascript/docs/general-javascript-questions/javascript-modules/modules-the-basics.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Module scripts are always deferred, same effect as defer attribute, for both external and inline scripts.</div><br />
+  <div><strong>Interview Response:</strong> Module scripts always get deferred, the same effect as the defer attribute for external and inline scripts.</div><br />
-  <div><strong>Technical Response:</strong> Module scripts are always deferred, same effect as defer attribute, for both external and inline scripts.
+  <div><strong>Technical Response:</strong> Module scripts always get deferred, the same effect as the defer attribute for external and inline scripts.
 In other words, downloading external module scripts &#8249;script type="module" src="..."&#8250; does not block HTML processing, they load in parallel with other resources.
 The module scripts wait until the HTML document is fully ready (even if they are tiny and load faster than HTML), and then run.
-The relative order of scripts is maintained: scripts that go first in the document, execute first.
-As a side-effect, module scripts always “see” the fully loaded HTML-page, including HTML elements below them.
+The relative order of scripts gets preserved: scripts that appear first in the document get executed first.
+Module scripts, as a consequence, always "view" the fully loaded HTML document, including HTML components beneath them.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />